Skip to content

 Arrival

-How the player and family are met before the first day becomes the first story they tell about the club.
+How the player and family are treated before the first day.

 Daily life